 As a student, Lebanese Moussa Abdel Karim Al-Maamari had a tough time.

-A poor student, he was beaten and mocked by his teacher who told him he would never amount to anything.
+Poor, he was beaten and mocked by a teacher who told him he would never amount to anything.
 Even his sweetheart ridiculed him, saying she would never marry him and that she planned to marry someone rich with a castle.
-It was at this moment that the dream took hold of Moussa's 14-year-old mind.
+It was at this moment that the dream took hold of Moussa’s 14-year-old mind.

 As a teenager, Moussa had the fortune to work with his uncle to restore a Lebanese castle.
 With the money he earned from restoring the castle and other museum work, a 20-year-old Moussa was able to begin work on what would become a lifelong project and obsession: his castle.